youssef-ennouri/Machine_Failure_Prediction_Embedded_AI/README.md

 ### 3.1 Model Export for Embedded Platform

-After developing and validating our predictive maintenance model in TensorFlow, we began the adaptation process for microcontroller deployment.
-The first crucial step was converting our model to the TensorFlow Lite (TFLite) format, specifically designed for resource-constrained environments.
+After training and validating our predictive model in TensorFlow, we adapted it for deployment on a microcontroller.
+We first converted the model to TensorFlow Lite (TFLite), optimized for systems with limited resources.

 ```
 # Convert the model to TFLite format